 By now the ordinary teacher was a heady mix of excited and tired.
 She really did wonder if the secretary of state for education would ever understand the pressures of planning lessons for 30 very ordinary children working at several very ordinary national curriculum levels.
 She pushed that thought to a side and savoured the excitement that was rising with each activity that she planned.
 ‘Yes,’ she thought, ‘I need the children to be able to recall the main parts of this story, to tell them in their own words and then be able to rewrite it with a variety of sentence types, different openers and effective conjunctions.’
 So she fired up her trusty laptop, dusted off her scanner and hastily tracked down sheets of A4 paper to stuff into her printer.
 She was ready to make sequencing cards using illustrations from the text.

-Our set of teaching resources for Once Upon an Ordinary School Day can be purchased for £6.00 (inc VAT) + £2.00 p&p (UK and ROI only) by contacting us at email@example.com
+Our pack of teaching resources for Once Upon an Ordinary School Day can be downloaded from our resources area.

 Rachel Clarke – Director, Primary English Education Consultancy Limited.